andresaunders/otherperspectives-extension/README.md

-# otherperspectives-extension
+#otherperspectives-extension

 Chrome extension that scrapes influencer data from otherperspectives.io, an influencer aggregator site.
----

-##Demo
+--